-The Engineering Management Certificate program is designed to help you complement your existing disciplinary expertise with new business skills.
+The Engineering Management Post-Baccalaureate Certificate program is designed to help you complement your existing disciplinary expertise with new business skills.
 This program is designed for engineers employed in technology-oriented enterprises or government programs.
 All of the courses in the Certificate program can be applied to the Master of Science in Engineering Management.

-Post-Bac Engineering Management Program Requirements:
+Engineering Management Post-Baccalaureate Certificate Program Requirements: